getsentry/sentry-docs/src/wizard/android/index.md

 Using ProGuard/DexGuard or R8 to obfuscate your app?
 Check out [our docs on how to set it up](https://docs.sentry.io/platforms/android/proguard/).

+Using Jetpack Compose?
+Try out our new [Jetpack Compose](https://docs.sentry.io/platforms/android/configuration/integrations/jetpack-compose/) integration.
+It automatically adds a breadcrumb and starts a transaction for each navigation or user interaction event.

 [The documentation](https://docs.sentry.io/platforms/android/configuration/) has more information about the many configurations and API available in Sentry's SDK.

+> Let us know if you have feedback through [GitHub issues](https://github.com/getsentry/sentry-java/issues/new?assignees=&labels=Platform%3A+Android%2CType%3A+Bug&template=bug_report_android.yml).